 These are the consolidated financial statements of the Teraplast SA Group (the "Group").
-These draft financial statements are not audited.
+The head office of Teraplast SA is in Teraplast Industrial Park, Bistrita-Năsăud county, Romania.

 With a tradition of 125 years, TeraPlast SA is the parent company of the TeraPlast Group, one of the most important producers of construction materials and PVC compounds.